A Shot at a Healthy School Year

 Partner with your Wellness Works Nurse Navigator to Manage Your Diabetes or Pre-diabetes “Your Way, Your Pace, Your Style!”

 If you and/or a family member are enrolled in a CKHS medical plan administered by AmeriHealth, contact your Wellness Works nurse navigator to better manage your health in our new pilot program.
 You will receive the support you need, as well as earn a reward for participation, all in a manner that fits your busy schedule.
 Diabetes is a serious health issue, and we are here to help!

 Contact your Wellness Works nurse navigator today to sign up!

-Eligible employees and spouses who are enrolled in a Choices Medical Plan are encouraged to participate in a variety of healthy activities in 2014 to qualify for lower 2015 Wellness Medical Rates.
-Required 2014 activities include an online Health Assessment Questionnaire (HAQ) and three online HAQ lessons, biometric screenings, an annual physical, and completing one healthy activity.
+Eligible employees and spouses who are enrolled in a Choices Medical Plan are encouraged to participate in a variety of healthy activities in 2014 to qualify for lower 2015 wellness medical rates.
+Eligibility varies by Collective Bargaining Agreement.

-All of these requirements must be completed by Sept.30.
-Participants also have to complete the final steps online during the annual Open Enrollment period, which is scheduled for October 29 to November 12, 2014.
+All of these requirements must be completed by Oct.
+15 (annual physicals must be scheduled by Oct.
+15 and completed by Dec.
+31).
+Participants also have to complete the final steps online during the annual open enrollment period, which is scheduled for Oct.
+29 to Nov.
+12, 2014.

 Be Tobacco-Free and Preserve Health and Wealth

 This year, CKHS employees and their spouses are encouraged to make a new commitment to being tobacco-free.
 Eligible employees and/or their spouses who are enrolled in a Choices medical plan who are tobacco-free ─ and attest to their tobacco status during Open Enrollment between Oct.
 29 and Nov.
 12 ─ will not be required to pay a new medical plan per-pay tobacco surcharge in 2015.